PascualMeritaTorres/Deep-Learning-Music-Recommendation-System/Dataset-Creation-And-Preprocessing/README.md

 1. Create a new app in [Spotify for Developer's Dashboard](https://developer.spotify.com/dashboard)
 2. Retrieve the CLIENT_ID and CLIENT_SECRET of your app
+3. Set up a redirect url in your app.
+(Like 'http://localhost:8888/callback')
 3. Change the variables 'client_id' and 'client_secret' in spotify_mp3_download.ipynb to the ones retrieved in step 2
 4. Export the path variables.
 To do so execute the command: